MMcClure11/rails-project-book-nook/notes.md

 # Book Model
-- separate auther and genre into their own models
-- user can edit or delete a book if it has no review or no lists
+- separate auther and genre into their own models x user can edit or delete a book if it has no review or no lists

 # Reviews
 - display average rating, use stars?